nathanjhood/UBento/README.md

 - Windows 11 22h2 or greater
 - WSL2 (Windows Subsystem for Linux) with a working Linux kernel/distro
-- Docker Desktop for Windows using WSL2 backend
+- X-Server for Windows such as VcXsrv or X410

 Optional:

+- Docker Desktop for Windows using the WSL2 backend, used for obtaining and running developer environment images
 - VSCode with Remote Development Extensions, used for editing your code hosted on the WSL2 backend

 Run the below in your current WSL2 distro's terminal